ichen-lab-ucsb/SCAPE-BYO/README.md

 where `start_round` is R5c-counts.txt, `kseq_rounds` is example-rounds.txt, `normalization_list` is example-normalization.txt, `substrate_concs` is example-subst-concs.txt, `rounds_to_average` is example-rnds-to-avg.txt and `rounds_to_error` is example-rnds-to-err.txt.

 The files corresponding to each tested *k*-Seq round after selection (called in `kseq_rounds`) will be uploaded to a perpetual repository upon acceptance of the publication.
 A link to the repository will be added here.
-Every other input file can be found in the folder `kseq_tools`.
+Every other input file can be found in the folder [kseq_tools](https://github.com/ichen-lab-ucsb/SCAPE-BYO/tree/master/kseq_tools).

 For more information on usage, see the [detailed readme file](https://github.com/ichen-lab-ucsb/SCAPE-BYO/blob/master/kseq_tools/README.md) or run `python kseq_tools_v01.py -h` in the terminal.